Evolve -- A Self-Managed, Monthly-Only, Shared Work Space

 Monthly Memberships Only

-This is a non-traditional co-working space and is predominantly self managed, so we don’t have a staff person to handle drop-ins.
+This is a non-traditional space and is predominantly self managed, so we don’t have a staff person to handle drop-ins.
 There are several coffee shops in town that provide internet if that’s all you need.
-If you need a closed space, you might find one of the local hotels will serve your needs.
+If you want a closed space, you might find one of the local hotels will serve your needs.

 Sound & Phone Use

 An important part of a shared work space is being around other people and having interesting conversations.
 We certainly want to encourage this, but in a way that doesn’t prevent focus when you need it.

 If your job is nothing but taking and making phone calls or remote meetings, it’s not a good fit.
 Noise complaints are taken seriously.
 Disturbance is something I want to be careful about, to make sure everyone has a good experience.